Ogilvie Graham: Cricket career and personal life

 Graham made his debut in first-class cricket for the Free Foresters against Oxford University at Oxford in 1923.
 While serving in British India, he played a further two first-class matches for the Europeans against the Parsees and the Hindus in September 1926 at Poona.
 Later in November 1926, he played a final first-class match for the Indian Army cricket team against the touring Marylebone Cricket Club at Lahore.
 Across his four first-class matches, Graham scored a total of 31 runs and took 10 wickets.

 Graham married Winifred Maud Hurford MBE in 1919, an administrator in Queen Mary's Army Auxiliary Corps whom he met at the Battle of the Somme while serving on the Western Front.
 Winifred had refused to relinquish a farmhouse she had been using to house a team of nurses, cooks and secretaries to Graham.
 After the war they lived at Larchfield near Lisburn.
 Graham also served as a senior managing director of the family-run York Street Flax Spinning Mill in the Lagan Valley.
 He served as the deputy lieutenant for County Down in 1943; three years later he served as the High Sheriff of County Down.
 He died in England at Lower Quinton on 30 May 1971.
-His grandson is Richard Graham, the Member of Parliament for Gloucester.
+His grandson is Richard Graham, the former Member of Parliament for Gloucester.